TheEpic0ne/HelpDatblockCom/docs/datearth.md

 #### Firearms
 Pistols, rifles, rocket launchers, and more can be bought from the weapon shop with `/weapons`.
 Right click to shoot, press Q to reload, shift for less recoil, and left click for a special mechanic that some weapons have such as aiming with a scope.
 Weapons have attributes such as damage, weight, speed, and spread that make them unique.
 Headshots and shots from behind deal more damage.

+Protection and thorns enchantment has been disabled and sharpness enchantment is limited to level 3.
+This is to account for firearms in combat and keep the damage caused by firearms realistic and similar to any other shooter game.

 #### Vehicles
 There are four different vehicles: jeeps, boats, planes, and helicopters.
 To control vehicles, use WASD and space.
 Once you buy a vehicle, you will have it forever.
 You can summon your vehicles from your garage.
 Shift while in the vehicle to un-summon the vehicle.
 A resource pack is required for the vehicles but the resource pack is compatible with other resource packs.